hnrqbaggio/slingshot/README.md

 ## How to use

-- Download the zip file from the releases page: (link to page here).
+- Download the zip file from the [releases page](https://github.com/hnrqbaggio/slingshot/releases).
 - Right-click on the .zip file and then `Extract All...`
 - Windows will ask where you want to extract the files.
 Any place is fine.
 Check the "shows files after extracting" option to open the folder.
 - Right-click on `Slingshot.exe` and select `Send To` > `Desktop (Create Shortcut)`.